 • Garlic

 Cook the spaghetti or noodles.
 Add cooked garlic, soy sauce, and peanut butter and mix.
-Creamy and packed with flavour.We also add veg with the garlic, even if it is
+Creamy and packed with flavour.We also add veg with the garlic, sometimes.

 Homemade Pizza Toast